skvark/Textractor/README.md

 Text Extractor
 ==============

 Work in progress.

-Some notes:
-- ensure that there's good lighting conditions when taking pictures
-- check that there are no shadows or complex textures in the background
-- works best with black text and light colored backgrounds
+However, most of the core functionality is implemented.

 Environment and building
 ------------------------

 To be able to build this, follow this Gist to setup the environment correctly: https://gist.github.com/skvark/49a2f1904192b6db311a

+In short:

+Add my repositories containing Tesseract OCR and Leptonica to the build machine targets.

 Preprocessing
 -------------